ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 export const websiteAddress = pulumi.interpolate `https://${app.defaultHostName}/`;
 ```

-Once you have added the exported value, you can re.deploy the infrastructure to get the output added to the Pulumi state.
+Once you have added the exported value, you can re-deploy the infrastructure to get the output added to the Pulumi state.

-When the re-deploy is completed, you can read the value by executing
+When the re-deployment is completed, you can read the value by executing

 ```bash
 > pulumi stack output websiteAddress